pcl-labs/convert-images-google-drive-to-seo-optimized-webp/README.md

 The API will be available at `http://localhost:8000`

-**Note:** Before starting the API server, ensure you have set the required environment variable:
+**Note:** Before starting the API server, ensure you have set the required environment variables (see Environment Variables section below).
+At minimum, you need:
-- `JWT_SECRET_KEY` - Secret key for JWT token generation (required).
-You can set this in a `.env` file or export it in your shell.
+- `JWT_SECRET_KEY` - Secret key for JWT token generation (required)

+For local development with queue processing, also set:
+- `USE_INLINE_QUEUE=true` (default) - Enables in-memory queue for local dev

 #### API Endpoints